ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_backtrace.md

 !!! note

     Turning off composition has serious performance impacts.
-If this is important to you please follow “From Large Project”.
+If this is important to you please follow "From Large Project".

 Once your server crashes, you’ll see a prompt like below in the xterm window.
 At this point you can now get a backtrace.